Padron – Santiago de Compostela

 Hard to believe … only 16.8km to Santiago

-One last coffee on the Camino:
+Last coffee on the Camino:

-What about a last café con leche before reaching Santiago?
+A last café con leche before Santiago

-Walking on beautiful country lanes at Faramello
+Beautiful country lanes at Faramello

 One of the oldest wayside crosses: